Who is Joe Arpaio?

 The Phoenix New Times posted a Twitter thread spotlighting some of the many abuses perpetrated by Sheriff Joe in his 24-year tenure.
 The posts went viral.

 We've been covering Joe Arpaio for more than 20 years.
 Here's a couple of things you should know about him… 1/many

 — PhoenixNewTimes (@phoenixnewtimes) August 26, 2017

-Would it be a legal challenge to Trumps’ Pardon to Arpaio?
+Could there be a legal challenge to Trump’s Pardon of Arpaio?

-U.S. District Court Judge Susan Bolton canceled Joe Arpaio sentencing hearing for his criminal contempt-of-court conviction scheduled for October the 5th and ordered Arpaio and the U.S. Department of Justice, to file briefs on the reasons she would consider the request to vacate the criminal contempt conviction.
+U.S. District Court Judge Susan Bolton canceled Joe Arpaio’s sentencing hearing for his criminal contempt of court conviction scheduled for October 5.
+She ordered the U.S. Department of Justice to file briefs listing the legal reasons she should vacate the criminal contempt conviction.